solidjs/solid-start/docs/routes/api/Redirect.md

 ### Using permanent redirects

-`Redirect` defaults to a temporary redirect (HTTP status code 307), but can be made permanent, sending a 308 status instead:

 ```tsx twoslash
 import { Redirect } from "@solidjs/start";
 // ---cut---
 <Redirect to="/some-other-page" permanent />;
 ```

+`Redirect` defaults to a temporary redirect (HTTP status code 307), but can be made permanent, sending a 308 status instead.

 ### Redirecting to start page on 404